omnetpp/omnetpp/samples/database/README.txt

    mysql> SELECT * FROM scalar WHERE runid=...;
    ...and so on.

-A hint about cMySQLConfiguration:
+A hint about cMySQLConfigReader:

-The easiest way to transfer the contents of an existing omnetpp.ini file into the database is by using the mysqlconfiguration-dumpbootcfg=true configuration option, which prints the current configuration as a series of SQL INSERT statements.
+The easiest way to transfer the contents of an existing omnetpp.ini file into the database is by using the mysqlconfig-dumpbootcfg=true configuration option, which prints the current configuration as a series of SQL INSERT statements.
 Add the following lines to your omnetpp.ini:
       [General]
-      configuration-class = "cMySQLConfiguration"
+      configuration-class = "SectionBasedConfiguration"
+      sectionbasedconfig-configreader-class = "cMySQLConfigReader"
-      mysqlconfiguration-dumpbootcfg = true
+      mysqlconfig-dumpbootcfg = true
       ...
 Then start the simulation and redirect the output into a file.
 After some editing, the result can be used as an SQL script.

+The samples/database/example2 folder contains files for "routing" sample.
+This example demonstrates cMySQLNetBuilder on Route model, it builds a network with a topology coming from the database.
+An SQL script to fill the database with the topology info (nodes and links) is provided.

+   copy files into Routing sample:
+      $ cd samples/database
+      $ ln -s ../database/src ../routing/mysql
+      $ #mkdir ../routing/mysql
+      $ #cp *.cc *.h ../routing/mysql
+      $ cp example2/net60mysql.ned ../routing/networks/
+      $ cp example2/net60mysql.ini ../routing/

+   fill the database:
+      $ mysql test
+      mysql> source example2/net60.sql
+      mysql> exit

+   make:
+      $ opp_makemake -f --deep -I/usr/include/mysql -I$HOME/omnetpp/src/envir -I$HOME/omnetpp/src/common -I$HOME/omnetpp/include/platdep
+              -lmysqlclient
+      $ make

+   Run the simulation with the new 'net60mysql.ini' ini file.
+      $ ./routing -f net60mysql.ini

 Enjoy!